uwp-squad/gitter-api-auth/README.md

 ## Authentication process

 The authentication is divided in 2 steps that allow you to retrieve a Gitter token.
-All of these can be found in a single service :
+These 2 steps can be found in a single service :

 ```
 public class AuthenticationService : IAuthenticationService